alishway/Close-Format-Nemesis/README.md

 There are five major types of assignments involved in this project.
 An introductory quiz to test whether I have downloaded and can manipulate the data.
 An intermediate R markdown report that describes in plain language, plots, and code the exploratory analysis of the course dataset.
 Two natural language processing quizzes, where I apply my predictive odel to real data to check how it is working.
 A Shiny app that takes as input a phrase (multiple words), one clicks submit, and it predicts the next word.
 A 5-slide deck created with R presentations pitching my algorithm and app to my bosses and/or investors.

+## Code

+The codes are prepared according to the guidelines set out by the Coursera team.
+Spacing is a minimum of 8 spaces from the left.
+Other than using GitHub, I don't have any other code sharing plans.
+These codes will be reproducible, but they might not reproduce exactly the results presented here.
+When structuring the codes in the code files, I annotate them so that I could identify what I'm actually doing with the codes.
+For example: setting work directory, getting work directory, listing files inside folder, dowloading files, etc.

 ## Final product

 ### Summary of project